 MADHA(PRIDE/EGO) is the root of all evil and one of the six bad vices viz., Kama(Desire), Krodha( Anger), Lobha(Greed), Moha(Attachment), Madha(Pride) and Mascharya( Jealous).
 It is a conceited attitude or way of behaving.
-Due to the predominance of the three gunas i.e., Satvic, Rajasic and Thamasic, its nature varies from person to person.
+Due to the predominance of the three Gunas i.e., Satvic, Rajasic and Tamasic, its nature varies from person to person.
 In Pride, Rajas Guna predominates and true spiritual progress cannot be achieved.

-A pride person has an excessive self-image, feels himself different from others, too interested in appearance and proud of his abilities.
+A pride person has an excessive self-image, feels different from others, is too interested in appearance and proud of his abilities.
 He feels too confident and does not show enough respect for other people.
-A feeling that he is better or more important than others, acts like a hurdle when one tries to have a positive relationship with him.
-When viewed as a virtue, it is known as virtuous pride about the greatness of his soul or generosity, but when viewed as a vice it is often known to be self praising about one's own achievements, feeling of separateness being distinct and different from others.
+A feeling that he is better or more important than others, acts as a hurdle when one tries to have a positive relationship with him.
+When viewed as a virtue, it is known as virtuous pride about the greatness of his soul or generosity, but when viewed as a vice it is often known to be self-praising about one’s own achievements, feeling of separateness being distinct and different from others.

 Lord Srikrishna in Bhagavat Githa teaches us in Chapter 3 verse 27 that how Pride(ego) takes us into its grip.

 ahankara -vimudhatma kartaham iti manyate